SteadyCadence/api-docs/content/01-introduction.md

 ---|---
 `200` | The operation has been completed successfully `400` | There was a problem with the request payload.
 Usually this means required attributes are missing or the values provided are not accepted.
 Only applies the `POST`, `PATCH` and `PUT` requests.
-`401` | No valid authentication token was provided with the request.
+`401` | This request requires a user to be authenticated.
+You either have not provided an authentication token or the  authentication token provided is not valid.
 `403` | Permission denied, the user has no permission to access this resource or perform this action.
 `404` | Not found.
-(The object with the given ID was not in the database.)
+(The object with the given slug or ID was not in the database.)

 ### Formatting URLS for Accessing Specific Objects